au-williams/discord-bot/readme.md

   ---
 </details>

 These are the JavaScript files in the `plugins` folder.
 JSON files of the same name are their config files.
-These plugins may have their own config files to update before they can run ...
+These plugins may have their own config files that must be updated before they can start ...

 <details>
   <summary>🧩 plugins/cat_facts_scheduler.js</summary>